davidpatrickrose/au-limitation/README.md

 Here is an example of language calling a module to cover all losses.

-> Provider [covers all liabilities incurred](http://lawpatch.org) by Customer for the Services.
+> Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-3.md" target="_blank">covers all liabilities incurred</a> by Customer for the Services.

 ### Using Multiple Positions

 The parties will often have different liability positions in respect of each other.
 Here's an example.

-> - Provider [limits liability as much as the law allows](http://lawpatch.org) to Customer for the Services, including liabilities caused by:
+> - Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-0.md" target="_blank">limits liability as much as the law allows</a> to Customer for the Services, including liabilities caused by:
     - data loss;
     - software bugs, viruses and vulnerabilities; and
     - accessibility of any software or data.
-- Customer [covers liability except for consequential loss]() to Customer for breaches of the Agreement.
+- Customer <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-2.md" target="_blank">covers liability except for consequential loss</a> to Customer for breaches of the Agreement.

 There is an optional exception parameter for each position listed above.
 Here's how it might look if you use it.
 In this example, the Provider fully limits liability for services but makes an exception for maintenance work, where there is no limitation.

-> Provider [limits liability as much as the law allows](http://lawpatch.org) to Customer for the Services, including liabilities caused by:
+> Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-0.md" target="_blank">limits liability as much as the law allows</a> to Customer for the Services, including liabilities caused by:
 - data loss;
 - software bugs, viruses and vulnerabilities; and
 - accessibility of any software or data,

->except for Maintenance where Provider [covers all liability](http://example.com) of Customer.
+>except for Maintenance where Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-0.md" target="_blank">covers all liability</a> of Customer.

 ### Not Legal Advice